 About this research group

-Apart from our work on benefit package design we undertake studies to inform health policy decisions in HIV/AIDS programming, maternal health, and scaling-up of surgery.
+We also undertake studies to inform health policy decisions in specific areas, such as HIV/AIDS programming, maternal health, and scaling-up of surgery.

 We have developed evidence-informed deliberative processes (EDPs) for HTA-related organisations to improve the legitimacy of their benefit package design.

-Guidance for HTA bodiesThe use of EDPs for HTA bodies.
+Guidance for HTA bodiesThe use of evidence-informed deliberative processes.

 EDPs: a practical guide for HTA bodies